systemPipeR/spsDemo/README.md

     - [Quick ggplot](https://systempipe.org/sps/modules/ggplot/):
       To make a ggplot within a few mouse clicks with any kind of tabular data you upload.
+    - More modules in the future...
 - [Extendable](https://systempipe.org/sps/adv_features/tabs/):
   users are able to add their own components to the dashboard as individual "tabs".
     - Different templates that satisfy both beginners and advanced developers
         - Simple: high level wrappers, you only need to focus on plotting code, no Shiny development knowledge is required.
-        - Full: full Shiny code, for advanced users, customize everything on the tab.
+        - Full: full Shiny code, for advanced users, customize everything of the tab.
 - [Canvas](https://systempipe.org/sps/canvas/): A workbench for interactive quick image editing
     - Communicates with all plot options on other tabs, take screenshots of them and send to this tool for further image editing.
-    - Combine/compare different plots and add annotations.
+    - Combine/compare different plots, add annotations and make a scientific figure.
     - Drag to upload your own images.
 - Fully customizable: change almost everything of the default app
     - [Load/unload certain tabs](https://systempipe.org/sps/adv_features/displaytabs/)
     - [Overwrite default tabs](https://systempipe.org/sps/adv_features/overwritetabs/)
     - [App title/ logo](https://systempipe.org/sps/adv_features/other_customizations/)
+    - and more...
 - [Security and admin](https://systempipe.org/sps/adv_features/login/):
-    - Options to turn on login feature with interactive loading screens
+    - Options to turn on login feature with interactive loading screens that users can play with
     - User defined secret url for admin page
         - View real-time app analytics
         - Control app accounts interactively